How Much Home Insurance Coverage Do You Really Need?

 Don't rely on guesswork.
 Use one of these methods to get an accurate dwelling coverage figure:

-• Online replacement cost calculators — Many insurers provide these free at quote time
+• Online replacement cost calculators provided by most insurers at quote time

-• Professional home appraisal — An in-person evaluation from a licensed appraiser
+• Professional home appraisal from a licensed appraiser

-• Insurance agent consultation — An experienced agent can run accurate rebuild estimates
+• Insurance agent consultation with someone who can run detailed rebuild estimates

-• Extended/Guaranteed Replacement Cost endorsement — Adds 25–50% (or unlimited) above your standard limit as a safety net
+• Extended or Guaranteed Replacement Cost endorsement that adds 25-50% (or unlimited) above your standard limit as a safety net

 Pincher's Pro Tip

-Most insurers use an 80% coinsurance rule — you must insure your home for at least 80% of full replacement cost or face reduced claim payouts.
+Most insurers use an 80% coinsurance rule.
+You must insure your home for at least 80% of full replacement cost or face reduced claim payouts on every claim, even small ones.
 To be fully protected, aim for 100% of replacement cost.
 Learn more about how rebuild cost vs. home value can affect your payout.

 Trusted by Thousands